paulcwarren/spring-content-docs/docs/spring-content-fs-docs.md

 - Spring Boot Starter Web provides the web server framework
 - Spring Boot Starter Data JPA will provide a relational database to store metadata of our files.
 In this case we are using the H2 in-memory database.
 - Spring Boot Starter Data REST will provide REST endpoints for our File metadata
-- Spring Boot Starter Content FS will provide a Filesystem-backed content repository for the content of each file.
-Content will be automatically associated this with it's owning Entity by Spring Content.
+- Spring Boot Starter Content FS will provide a Filesystem-based content repository for the content of each file.
+Content will be automatically associated with it's owning Entity by Spring Content.

 ## Define a simple Entity